-In this post (and accompanying video) I’m going to show you an easy way to create email templates in the latest version of Apple Mail in macOS Mojave.
+In this post (and accompanying video) I’m going to show you an easy way to create email templates in the latest version of Apple Mail (v 1.11) in macOS Mojave.
 And I have to say, I like this way even better than my old way of using stationery.
 And, it will work with any version of Apple Mail.

 I have been using the stationery feature in Apple Mail as a way to create reusable email templates for quite some time now.
 It’s been a time saver!
-Unfortunately, Apple removed the stationery feature from the Mail app in the latest macOS Mojave.
+Unfortunately, Apple removed the stationery feature from the Mail app in macOS Mojave.
 So, now what?
 Check out the video tutorial and the instructions below.

 Steps to create an email template